Leukemia is a malignant blood disorder that develops in bone marrow, blood and other tissues.

 Chronic myeloid leukemia (CML)

-A Marshfield Clinic Cancer Specialist will work with you to determine the best possible treatments based on your type of leukemia.
+A cancer specialist will work with you to determine the best possible treatments based on your type of leukemia.

 Chemotherapy drugs interfere with the growth of cancer cells, eventually causing the cells to die.